ckan/ckanext-googleanalytics/README.rst

       ckan.plugins = googleanalytics

    (If there are other plugins activated, add this to the list.
-Each plugin should be separated with a space)
+Each plugin should be separated with a space).
+If you are using this plugin with a version of CKAN < 2.0 then you should also set the following to make sure the correct templates are found for the reports

+       ckan.legacy_templates = true

    Finally, there are some optional configuration settings (shown here